One of Germany’s greatest unsolved murder mysteries is the bizarre case of Günther Stoll, a case otherwise known as YOGTZE-Fall.

 However, other ideas have been proposed:

 - Perhaps “YOGTZE” was the license plate identification of the men who murdered him, in a case of precognition.
+Some believe Gunther Stoll actually wrote down the numbers “027,906.”
+Did he have a psychic vision of his untimely fate?

 - Perhaps Stoll actually wrote YO6TZE, which is curiously the call sign of a radio station in Romania.
+What relation this could have to his mystery is uncertain.

 - Stoll was, instead, referring to TZE, apparently a kind of yogurt flavoring.
+In this case, the term likely would have had no relation to the strange events later that night.

-Watch the Original German Reenactment of the YOGTZE Case
+Original German Reenactment of the YOGTZE Case

 The second part can be found here.